Who are you?

-My name is Arthur Rohart and I’m a Game Designer.
+My name is Arthur Rohart and I’m a Senior Producer, currently working at Curve Digital with multiple indie teams.
 I was born in France and lived most of my life there.
 Currently, I’m living and working in England.

 I got two passions in my life: creativity and video games.
 That is why I’ve always wanted to create video games as I believe that games got so much potential, waiting for us to be explored, and I’m very glad to be part of it.

 How long have you been working in games?